electroglyph/dataset_build/README.md

                         Comma separated list of languages to include, all languages are included by default.
   -e, --exclude EXCLUDE
                         Comma separated list of languages to exclude, no languages are excluded by default.
   -l, --list            List available languages and exit.
+If model is specified, count the tokens for each language as well.
   -m, --model MODEL     Path or name of HF model to use to check for unknown tokens.
   -c, --chat            Apply chat template to dataset, disabled by default.
 Requires model argument.
   -a, --autosplit       Output json file of array of strings, disabled by default.
 Each array will be less than or equal to maximum model sequence length.
-Requires
-                        model argument.
+Requires model argument.
   -t, --tokenize        Output token ids instead of text, disabled by default.
 Requires model argument.
 ```